thi-ng/umbrella/packages/shader-ast/README.md

 - `samplerCube`
 - `sampler2DShadow`
 - `samplerCubeShadow`
+- `isampler2D`
+- `isampler3D`
+- `isamplerCube`
+- `usampler2D`
+- `usampler3D`
+- `usamplerCube`

 ### Operators

 The following operators are all applied componentwise, take 2 arguments and support mixed vector / scalar args.
 One of the operands can also be a plain JS number, but not both.
 The resulting AST nodes will contain type hints to simplify later code generation tasks:

 - `add`
 - `div`